vuejs/pinia/README.md

 #### Creating _Pinias_

 _Not implemented_.
-Still under discussion, needs more feedback as this doesn't seem necessary.
+Still under discussion, needs more feedback as this doesn't seem necessary because it can be replaced by shared stores as shown above.

 Combine multiple _stores_ (gajos) into a new one: